 Whilst some countries participate in DTAs which apply to more than two jurisdictions ("multilateral DTAs"), all of Guernsey's current DTAs are bilateral.

-Whilst, in this Guidance, the jurisdictions entering into a DTA are referred to as the "Parties" to the DTA, the terminology used may be different in the text of some DTAs.
+In this Guidance, the jurisdictions entering into as DTA are referred to as the "Parties" to the DTA.

 1.2 Purpose of DTAs